lfit/itpol/protecting-code-integrity.md

     $ cd ~/.gnupg/private-keys-v1.d
     $ rm AAAA999988887777666655554444333322221111.key

-If you issue the `--list-secret-keys` command, it will show that the master key is missing (the `#` indicates it is not available):
+Now, if you issue the `--list-secret-keys` command, it will show that the master key is missing (the `#` indicates it is not available):

     $ gpg --list-secret-keys
     sec#  rsa4096 2017-12-06 [C] [expires: 2019-12-06]